FabricMC/fabric-docs/versions/1.21.8/develop/items/custom-item-groups.md

 ## Creating the Creative Tab{#creating-the-item-group}

-It's surprisingly easy to create an item group.
+Adding a creative tab is pretty simple.
 Simply create a new static final field in your items class to store the creative tab and a resource key for it, you can then use the item group event similarly to how you added your items to the vanilla item groups:

 @[code transcludeWith=:::9](@/reference/1.21.8/src/main/java/com/example/docs/item/ModItems.java)